sujal128/student-performance-analysis/README.md

 ---

-## 📈 Outputs Saved Automatically
+## 📁 Visual Outputs

-All plots are saved in:
+All visualizations are automatically exported to:

 ```
 /visuals/